weiber2002/ICRTL/README.md

-# ICRTL: The Industrial-Level Verilog RTL Benchmark
+# ICRTL: The Open-sourced Industrial-Level Verilog RTL Benchmark

 This repository presents the **ICRTL Benchmark**, a comprehensive collection of industrial-level **Verilog RTL design challenges**.
 Sourced from the prestigious National Taiwan Integrated Circuit Design Contest alongside meticulously handcrafted problems, this repository includes complete specifications and reference implementations.